-1. Inspected Attachment A for any transactions subject to strong showing justification and inspected Attachment M - Transactions Subject to Strong Showing to determine whether the transactions were properly justified in Attachment M.
+- 1. Inspected Attachment A for any transactions subject to strong showing justification and inspected Attachment M Transactions subject to Strong Showing, to determine whether the transactions were properly justified in Attachment M. - Finding: We found no exceptions as a result of this procedure.

-2. Compared the price of bilateral contracts for non-standard products in Attachment A, which are waived from strong showing justification under D.03-06-067, OP 3(d), to the prices of relevant market supporting documentation to determine whether the bilateral contract prices are reasonable based on available and relevant market data.
-Compared the buy and sell average price in Attachment A to the market high and low prices to ensure a reasonable deal was completed.

-3. Inspected Attachment H for any transactions subject to strong showing justification and inspected Attachment M to determine whether the transactions were properly justified in Attachment M.

-4. Compared the price of bilateral contracts for non-standard products in Attachment H, which are waived from strong showing justification under D.03-06-067, OP 3(d), to the prices of relevant market supporting documentation to determine whether the bilateral contract prices are reasonable based on available and relevant market data.
-Compared the buy and sell average price in Attachment H to the market high and low prices to ensure a reasonable deal was completed.

-5. Inspected other bilateral transactions in QCR for any transactions subject to strong showing justification and inspected Attachment M to determine whether the transactions were properly justified in Attachment M.

-6. Compared the prices of other bilateral contracts for non-standard products that are waived from strong showing justification under D.03-06-067, OP 3(d) to the prices of relevant market supporting documentation to determine whether the bilateral contract prices are reasonable based on available and relevant market data.
-Compared the buy and sell average price for other transactions to the market high and low prices to ensure a reasonable deal was completed.
+- 2. Compared the price of bilateral contracts for non-standard products in Attachment A, which are waived from strong showing justification under D.03-06-067, OP 3(d), to the prices of relevant market supporting documentation to determine whether the bilateral contract prices are reasonable based on available and relevant market data.
+Compared the buy and sell average price in Attachment A to the market high and low prices to ensure a reasonable deal was completed. - Finding: We found no exceptions as a result of this procedure. - 3.
+Inspected Attachment H for any transactions subject to strong showing justification and inspected Attachment M to determine whether the transactions were properly justified in Attachment M. - Finding: We found no exceptions as a result of this procedure. - 4.
+Compared the price of bilateral contracts for non-standard products in Attachment H, which are waived from strong showing justification under D.03-06-067, OP 3(d), to the prices of relevant market supporting documentation to determine whether the bilateral contract prices are reasonable based on available and relevant market data.
+Compared the buy and sell average price in Attachment H to the market high and low prices to ensure a reasonable deal was completed. - Finding: We found no exceptions as a result of this procedure. - 5.
+Inspected other bilateral transactions in QCR for any transactions subject to strong showing justification and inspected Attachment M to determine whether the transactions were properly justified in Attachment M. - Finding: We found no exceptions as a result of this procedure. - 6.
+Compared the prices of other bilateral contracts for non-standard products that are waived from strong showing justification under D.03-06-067, OP 3(d) to the prices of relevant market supporting documentation to determine whether the bilateral contract prices are reasonable based on available and relevant market data.
+Compared the buy and sell average price for other transactions to the market high and low prices to ensure a reasonable deal was completed. - Finding: We found no exceptions as a result of this procedure.

+D. Bilateral and Broker Contracts
-- D. Bilateral Contracts - 1.
-Inspected PRG meeting materials to determine whether the utility consulted with its PRG for any contracts with terms over one calendar quarter before they were executed.

-2. Inspected counterparties' credit supporting documentation to validate that the contracts were executed bilaterally with investment-grade counterparties or non-investment grade counterparties that were supported with credit protection such as surety bonds, guarantee, collateral, and net provision.
+- 1. Inspected PRG meeting materials to determine whether the utility consulted with its PRG for any contracts with terms over one calendar quarter before they were executed. - Finding: We found no exceptions as a result of this procedure. - 2.
+Inspected counterparties' credit supporting documentation to validate that the contracts were executed bilaterally with investment-grade counterparties or non-investment grade counterparties that were supported with credit protection such as surety bonds, guarantee, collateral, and net provision. - Finding: We found no exceptions as a result of this procedure.